Explore the best places

 It is a mixture of architectural styles, the result of the amount of times it has been restored.
 You can visit the Gothic cloister and the treasury, with a very varied collection of silver objects, ecclesiastical vestments, images, manuscripts and relics related to São Vicente.
 On the outside, the façade stands out, with a porch and portal with four primitive Romanesque archivolts.

 Praça do Império

-Exemplar Monument of the Discoveries period glory, the maximum exponent of the Manueline style.
-The original drawing is by Boitaca, the architect that started the work.
-Built in blue limestone, it shows a façade with more than 300 meters.
-The south portico, with an exuberant decoration, is one of the master pieces of the flaming gothic, and the double cloister is considered one of the most beautiful in the world.
+Exemplary monument of the grandeur of the Age of Discoveries, which is the maximum exponent of the Manueline style.
+The initial risk belongs to Boitaca, the architect who laid the foundations for the work.
+Built in limestone, it has a facade that exceeds 300 meters.
+Highlights include the exuberantly decorated south portico, which is one of the masterpieces of Flaming Gothic, and a double cloister considered one of the most beautiful in the world.
+A must-visit monument.

 Rua de Santa Cruz do Castelo

 São Jorge Castle was the birthplace of Lisbon.
 Situated 111 meters above the waters of the Tagus, the castle and walls underwent successive adaptations over the centuries.
 The current appearance is that of a medieval building, with 10 square-shaped towers, where the ruins of the Royal Palace still remain.
 It is a pleasant space to stroll around, and for this purpose, you can choose either the gardens, which date back to 1942 and where geese and ducks roam, or the narrow alleys of the tiny neighborhood of Santa Cruz, located within the castle walls.
 Visitors can also climb the towers …